How to Support Youth Through Tough Transitions

-Our guest blogger is national youth development nonprofit leader Crystal Garrant.
-She is the Chief Program Officer (CPO) for Sandy Hook Promise.
-Here, she shares advice and resources on how educators and parents can help their students with difficult transitions like going back to school.
+Crystal Garrant, Chief Program Officer (CPO) for Sandy Hook Promise, shares how educators and parents can help their students with difficult transitions like going back to school.

-Research tells us that open lines of communication between us as parents, caregivers, and educators is essential for addressing students’ needs effectively.
-Family engagement has a direct impact on positive school climates.
+Research tells us that open lines of communication between parents, caregivers, and educators are essential for addressing students’ needs effectively.
+Family engagement directly impacts school climate and student well-being.

-Here are some ideas for creating those connections to make student support a team effort.
+Here are some ideas for creating those connections to make student support a team effort—no matter the season or situation.

 Common Challenges Students Face During Transitions